EmbeddedSources/uri-parser/README.md

 extractors even if you happen to be writing code that defines an ExtractProtocol function.
 I have no love of class-locked methods when functions will do.

+## btw...
+and incidentally, this is based on the url spec defined in [RFC 1738](http://www.ietf.org/rfc/rfc1738.txt), which in case anyone else cares, is decidedly more up to date than the draft-version on w3.org... not that I'm bitter over that hour of wasted whiteboarding or anything.